chechiachang/slack-message-redirector/README.md

 sendgrid-event-redirector
 ===

 A api server which redirect http request to slack message.
+Use cases:
+- Integration service which has no-slack http webhook
+  - Sendgrid

+---

 # Run